Carriage of Fireworks Under ADR

 Small load exemptions under ADR

 The small load limit of transportation under ADR for Class 1 Explosives – fireworks in this case – can vary according to which classification code the fireworks fall under.
-Our table below lists the Classes you may carry fireworks under, and the small load exemptions for each class.
+Our table below lists the Classes under which you may carry fireworks, and the small load exemptions for each class.

 If you’re transporting mixed loads of fireworks, where the transport category is different for each but still under the small load exemptions, you must calculate a “Mixed Load Threshold”.
 This is because the total of units carried cannot exceed 1,000 units.
 Please see our table below for reference.